Gun Crazy: Reception

 In a contemporary review for The New York Times, critic Howard Thompson called Gun Crazy "pretty cheap stuff" and wrote: "[T]his spurious concoction is basically on par with the most humdrum pulp fiction. ...
 The main drawbacks are the stars themselves, who look more like fugitives from a 4-H Club than from the law.
 Just why two such clean-cut youngsters as Miss Cummins and Mr. Dall should be so cast is something for the Sphinx, but they certainly give it the works. ...
 At the risk of being drilled between the eyes by one of these sureshots, we must say that it takes more than crime and the King Brothers to make sows’ ears out of silk purses."

 Reviewing the film after its Springfield, Massachusetts premiere, Springfield Daily News critic W. Harley Rudkin wrote: "A tawdry piece of cheap theatrics that starts with a thin premise and winds up with absolutely nothing at all is 'Deadly Is the Female' ...
 Stripped down to its essentials, a revelation it cannot very well stand, this is a typical, warmed-over cops and robbers story, wrapped around the dubious moral that if you are a rather nice guy it does not do to get mixed up with a woman who likes to rob banks and kill guards."

-Reviewer Mae Tinée of the Chicago Tribune wrote: "John Dall does fine acting in this crime melodrama, which is frequently better than many of the more elaborate and expensive film son the same subject. ...
+Reviewer Mae Tinée of the Chicago Tribune wrote: "John Dall does fine acting in this crime melodrama, which is frequently better than many of the more elaborate and expensive films on the same subject. ...
 Miss Cummins struck me as a bit miscast as the hardened little sadist, but on the whole the performances are good, and if it does nothing else, this film should convince anyone that earning a living with a gun is certainly doing it the hard way."

 In his 1998 book Dark City: The Lost World of Film Noir, critic and film historian Eddie Muller commended the production, writing: "Joseph H. Lewis's direction is propulsive, possessed of a confident, vigorous simplicity that all the frantic editing and visual pyrotechnics of the filmmaking progeny never quite surpassed."